Home Pottery Studio Set Up Guide

 Front-Loading vs. Top-Loading Kilns

-Most kilns available in the market are Top-loading, which works just as well.
-If you’re a hobbyist who doesn’t have high-scale production, then top-load is a good investment.
+Most kilns available in the market are top-loading, which works just as well.
+If you’re a hobbyist who doesn’t need high-volume production, a top-loading is a good investment.

-Potters who are planning on starting a business and aggressively increase their production will find great value in Front-load Kilns.
+Potters planning to start a business and aggressively increase their production will find great value in Front-load Kilns.

 Best Brands for Kilns